DataDog/dd-sdk-ios/docs/mobile_data_collected.md

 | `usr.email` | string | Email of the user. |

-## Event Specific Metrics and Attributes
+## Event specific metrics and attributes

 Metrics are quantifiable values that can be used for measurements related to the event.
 Attributes are non-quantifiable values used to slice metrics data (group by) in analytics.